yaapu/FrskyTelemetryScript/README.md

  - vocal fence: max distance and min/max altitude alerts
  - configurable vocal timer alert every n minutes
  - sensors VFAS,CURR,Alt,VSpd,GAlt,Hdg,GSpd,Fuel,Tmp1,Tmp2 are exposed to OpenTX, see the [wiki](https://github.com/yaapu/FrskyTelemetryScript/wiki/Exposed-Telemetry-Variables) for details.

- On the Taranis you need to run "discover new sensors" in your model telemetry page to use the sensors in OpenTX.
+ On the Taranis you need to run "discover new sensors" in your model telemetry page to use the sensors in OpenTX, the script has to be running for this to work.

+On the Horus the procedure is different: you start sensor discovery in the model telemetry page, leave it running and run the Yaapu Script as usual.
+Close the script and go back to the telemetry page where discovery should still be running and all sensors should have been discovered.
- On the Horus sensors cannot be discovered and need to be created manually in the model telemetry page.
+If this does not work sensors can still be created manually in the model telemetry page.

  ![X10 sensors](https://github.com/yaapu/FrskyTelemetryScript/raw/master/HORUS/IMAGES/x10sensors.png)